comicrelief/gail/Documents/technical_guidance.md

 If you want to include aggregated donations in your submission, you must include a column called Type and for each row that is an aggregated donation, the value of Type must be AGG.
 The rows for individual donations must have a type of GAD.
 If you don’t have a type column the application will treat everything as an individual donor.

-You can include other income if you set the type value for the relevant rows to OtherInc.
+You can include [Other Income](https://www.gov.uk/guidance/schedule-spreadsheet-to-reclaim-tax-on-interest-and-other-income) if you set the type value for the relevant rows to OtherInc.
 The required fields are:

 |Name of Field|Description|Mandatory?|